 There are also many places to stock up on tasty Sicilian food products such as olive oil and balsamic vinegar.

-Mt Etna is stunning.
-I originally planned to climb Mt Etna – however, the August weather put me off.
-Having said that I had of course forgotten that you start the climb quite a bit above sea level where it was much cooler and this would have been fine.
+Mt Etna is stunning and definitely, a Sicily must-see.
+I originally planned to climb Mt Etna Sicily – however, the August weather put me off.
+Having said that, I had, of course, forgotten that you start the climb quite a bit above sea level, where it was much cooler and this would have been fine.

-The bus took me up to the base of Mt Etna with a stop for Sicilian food products on the way.
-Once there you take a cable car and then a small bus up to the summit.
-From here you can wander the summit on your own.
+Once there, you take a cable car and then a small bus up to the summit.
+From here, you can wander the summit on your own.

-It is quite stunning.
-The summit itself is an unusual and very photogenic landscape.
-There are also some fantastic views over Sicily.
-It is very light physically – just wear fairly sensible shoes.
-After checking out the summit you then head back down the same way.
+The Mt Etna hike from the top is very light physically – wear fairly sensible shoes.
+After checking out the summit, you then head back down the same way.
 I was back at the main bus station in Taormina by mid-afternoon.

-6. Sicily Things to do: Boat trip to Stromboli
+29. Take a Boat trip to Stromboli

 The boat took us to Stromboli about one hour before sunset.
-We saw its startling black beaches, the home of dolce and gabbana was pointed out to us (very important) and we got to have a wander around stromboli which is lovely.
-And of course, we had a cocktail before returning to the boat!
+We saw its startling black beaches, the home of Dolce and Gabbana was pointed out to us (very important), and we got to wander around Stromboli, which is lovely.
+And, of course, we had a cocktail before returning to the boat.

-As we visited the Aeolian Islands in August and it was very hot I had decided against climbing to the top of the volcano (there are many day trips that offer this from Salina).
+As we visited the Aeolian Islands in August and it was very hot, I decided against climbing to the top of the volcano (many day trips offer this from Salina).
 I was then quite jealous of the head torches I could see as we were in our boat.